elixir-europe/rdmkit/pages/your_tasks/licensing.md

 * Remember that the rights granted in a licence cannot be revoked once it has been applied.

 ### Solutions
-* Apply to your data one of the [recommended licenses conformant to the Open Definition](https://opendefinition.org/licenses/), so that your data can be shared and reused.
+* Apply to your data one of the {% tool "open-definition-conformant-licenses" %}, so that your data can be shared and reused.
 The [Open Definition](https://opendefinition.org/) sets out principles that define the meaning of "open" in relation to data and content.
 * [Creative Commons licenses](https://creativecommons.org/licenses/) are the best known open data licences and are available in human-readable and machine-readable forms, with different levels of permissions.
   * {% tool "creative-commons-license-chooser" %} helps you choose the right Creative Commons licence for your needs.
   * The [video tutorial from Kingsborough E-Learning](https://www.youtube.com/watch?v=5QxkuuiZwRU) shows how to add a Creative Commons licence to your work in practice.